 The best part about Club Med is that their deals are all-inclusive, meaning that the price you pay covers all sports and activities, food and drinks, both non-alcoholic and alcoholic.
 Kids are not forgotten either, as Club Med Bintan’s Children’s Club caters to families with young kids.

 Book your trip during the entire month of June to enjoy great savings during their Great Singapore Sale for extended family fun!
 Additionally, there are free ferry trips to Bintan Island with bookings made from 1-7 June 2016.
 Travel within the months of June to October 2016 to enjoy these promotions.

 8. More than just golf at Ria Bintan Golf Club

-Even if you’re not into golfing, Asmara Spa’s body massages will make your day anyway!
+Even if you are not into golfing, Asmara Spa’s body massages are sure to make your day.

 Start from SGD70/night

 The most straightforward way to get to Bintan Resorts is to take a ferry via Bintan Resort Ferries from Tanah Merah Ferry Terminal.
 And if you’re feeling like starting your holiday right (aka in luxury) take a ride on board Bintan Resorts Ferries’ Emerald Class (from $102 return trip) a try.